Using master page files

 <!--#master file="master.hash"-->

 Once the Master Page is linked, you can customize the various sections of the page using the 'xdt:Transform' attribute.
-This attribute offers several modes:
+Action names are case-insensitive — 'Replace', 'REPLACE' and 'replace' all work.
+These are the available modes:

 <!--#master file="master.hash"-->